nawrotlab/larvaworld/README.md

     git clone https://github.com/nawrotlab/larvaworld.git

-Either make sure python 3.9 is your default python interpreter, Or optionally create a python 3.9 virtual environment, for example in folder `larvaworld_venv`, and activate it:
+Either make sure python 3.9 is your default python interpreter or optionally create a python 3.9 virtual environment, for example in folder `larvaworld_venv`, and activate it:

     python3.9 -m venv larvaworld_venv